devonSA/resume/README.md

 Summer 2012

 - Built spreadsheet designed to provide geographic and sector allocation of funds for strategic analysis.
-- Improved automation of downloading and updating stock prices using Bloomberg terminal
+- Improved automation of downloading and updating stock prices using Bloomberg terminal.
-- Worked with senior analysts to adjust holdings based on strategic and technical strategy
+- Worked with senior analysts to adjust holdings based on strategic and technical strategy.

 ---